influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withTerminationMessagePath(terminationMessagePath)
 ```

-Optional: Path at which the file to which the container's termination message will be written is mounted into the container's filesystem.
+"Optional: Path at which the file to which the container's termination message will be written is mounted into the container's filesystem.
 Message written is intended to be brief final status, such as an assertion failure message.
 Will be truncated by the node if greater than 4096 bytes.
 The total message length across all containers will be limited to 12kb.
 Defaults to /dev/termination-log.
-Cannot be updated.
+Cannot be updated."

 ### fn spec.template.container.withTerminationMessagePolicy